 If you have an allergy or dietary requirement and would like to use our catering outlets here at Noah's Ark Zoo Farm then we have a full menu and allergen menu on our website to help you plan your day.
 If you need any assistance with specific dietary requirements please email our friendly team on email@example.com

-Noah's Ark is delighted to have won 'Accessible and Inclusive Tourist attraction' silver award at the Bristol Bath and Somerset Tourism Awards 2019.
+Noah's Ark is delighted to have won 'Accessible and Inclusive Tourist attraction' Gold award at the Bristol Bath and Somerset Tourism Awards and South West Tourism Awards 2020/2021.